forkkit/supertokens-node-mysql-ref-jwt/README.md

         user: string, // If the tables in the database are not created already, then this user must have permission to create tables.
         password: string,
         connectionLimit?: number, // default 50
-        database: string, // name of database to connect to.
+        database: string, // name of the database to connect to.
 This must be created before running this package tables?: {
             signingKey?: string, // default signing_key - table name used to store secret keys refreshTokens?: string // default refresh_token - table name used to store sessions